Dhawgupta/hrldm/Logs.md

 1. I am not having much idea on how to check the progress of the training procdure, I am planning to build and `ControllerEnv` for each sub goal so as to train each goal separately.
 This will take as input the goal to pursue and have the same primitive action set as the Meta Environment

+### Date : 23/1/19
+#### Programs being developed :
+ 1. `environments.py`
+ 2. `train_individual_intent.py` : training procdure for each intent and basically training the controller policy.
+ 3. `DQN1.py` : using this code for training individual nets and inreality it is the DDQN-pER code
+#### Comments
+1. Continuing with the yesterday approach, I have introduced another class in the `environments.py` class namely `ControllerEnv` which can basically simulate any subgoal for a training cycle.

 <!-- # To Continue
 Continie from line 60 in the train code and set an appropritate annealing factor for the meta and controller policy which can take into account the intital bad controller policies and and hence have low annealing factor in the starting but as a the training progress the annesling factor adjusts accordingly -->